power of attorney

 If you have a power of attorney agreement in some form already in effect, a durable power of attorney allows that agreement to remain active if you become incapacitated – either mentally or physically.
 Generally, the durable power of attorney goes into effect after a doctor certifies that you are no longer able to manage your own affairs.

-If you are considering a power of attorney agreement, our attorneys can help bring clarity to the situation.
+If you are involved in a dispute with other family members regarding the estate of a loved one, our attorneys can help bring clarity to the situation.
 We will sit down with you and explain your options in plain and simple terms.
 And we will offer sound and practical legal advice so you can make an informed decision.
+If necessary, we can facilitate a dialog among the parties and help you to agree on a resolution.
 Ultimately, you are in the best position to decide how to manage your affairs.
 Our attorneys are trusted advisors who will make sure you have all of the information you need to proceed with confidence.

-If you are looking for trusted and reliable attorneys to help you create or update a power of attorney agreement, call Stimpson & Associates for a complimentary consultation at Ann Arbor 734-707-9455 or Tecumseh 517-423-0999.
+If you are looking for trusted and reliable attorneys to help you create or update a power of attorney agreement, visit the link below for a complimentary consultation.